 Stage Three: Contemplation

-Once we have worked with any of the "cross-over" concentration techniques discussed in part 2, we will have experienced at least small periods of contemplation.
-For example, as we are counting breaths we may observe our mind detaching: instead of us forcing ourselves to concentrate on the breath, it may seem as if the breath has taken on an existance of its own, the mind an observer rather than a willful enactor of the process; the object of concentration, effectively, becomes the actor, and we become the ones acted upon.
-This state of active observation without forceful intent is contemplation.
+Once we have worked with any of the "cross-over" concentration techniques discussed in Part 2, we will have experienced at least short periods of contemplation.
+For example, as we are counting breaths we may observe our mind detaching: instead of us forcing ourselves to concentrate on the breath, it may seem as if the breath has taken on an existance of its own, the mind an observer rather than a willful enactor of the process.
+In this way, the object of concentration effectively becomes the actor, and we become the ones acted upon.
+This state of active observation without forceful intent is the essence of contemplation.

 Initially, it may be difficult to maintain this state of awareness because there is a reflexive tendency to want to evaluate and analyze the experience itself, which immediately brings us out of it.
 Some people mistakenly identify their first encounter with contemplation with an enlightenment experience.
-It's certainly a precursor to enlightenment expeiences, and it's valuable to acknowledge the progress made so far as a step forward; however, it's not wise to congradulate ourselves, to react with pride.
-That can stop us in our tracks and prevent further progress.
+Although contemplation is a precursor to enlightenment expeiences--and it's valuable to acknowledge the progress made so far--it's not wise to congradulate ourselves or react with pride: doing so can stop us in our tracks and prevent further progress.

-Chan always provides two sides to spiritual development: one grounded on seated forms of practice, another grounded in our daily lives.
+Chan provides two sides to spiritual development: one grounded on seated forms of practice, the other grounded in our daily lives of activity.
 Historically, a common Chan approach to contemplation practice has been through the application of "mind puzzles."
-Initially, these were encounter dialogues, or "sayings of the great masters," and were produced during the Song Dynasty in respect of the earlier Tang masters.
+Initially, these were encounter dialogues, or "sayings of the great masters."
+Contemporary historians and theologians have concluded, however, that they were most likely a socio-religious invention during the Song Dynasty intended to glorify earlier Tang masters, some of whom were likely invented through a fabricated storyline.[Ref 1.]
 The more famous of these works include the Anthology of the Patriarchal Hall (952 CE), Records of the Transmission of the Lamp (c.
 1005 CE), the Blue Cliff Record (c.
 1130 CE), and the The Gateless Barrier (c.
 1250 CE).
 An example of an early dialoge from the Record of the Transmission of the Lamp (quoted by Chung-Yuan, 1971, xi):

 Ta-chu Hui-hai, an eighth-century Buddhist, once went to visit the great master Ma-tsu (Kiangsi Tao-i).
 The Master asked him, "Why do you come here?"